chuahxinyu/ccdp10003assignment1take2/RedoTodo.md

 - Short list of additional notes:
   - I am a horrible coder so the fonts might not be completely consistent throughout the pitch and some animations feel choppy but this was the best that I could do with the skillset I have
-  - the 'pitch dialogue' gets more informal as the pitch progresses akin to how I became more sleep deprived as I was writing it
+- the 'pitch dialogue' gets more informal as the pitch progresses akin to how I became more sleep deprived as I was writing it :D